 Response BIT Question YES NO NA Explain answer as needed.
 G1 DC a.
-If your application is hosted on a dedicated environment within the State's infrastructure, are all costs for your software licenses in addition to third-party software (i.e. MS-SQL, MS Office, and Oracle) included in your cost proposal?
+If your application is hosted on a dedicated environment within the State's infrastructure, are all costs for your software licenses in addition to third-party software (i.e. MS-SQL,

-ı İ h the will are made a fall a linear

-b.
-If so, will you provide copies of the licenses

-with a line-item list of their proposed costs

-500 before they are finalized?
+1 MS Office, and Oracle) included in your cost proposal? b.
+If so, will you provide copies of the licenses with a line-item list of their proposed costs before 63 DOC they are finalized?
 G2 POC Explain the software licensing model.
 G3 DC Is on-site assistance available?
-If so, what is the
+If so, what is the DEV POC charge?

-DEV charge?

-POC

 G4 DEV a.
-Will you provide customization of the

-POC system if required by the State of South

-Dakota?

-b.
-If yes, are there any additional costs for the

-customization?

-G5 POC Explain the basis on which pricing could change

-for the State based on your licensing model.

-G6 POC Contractually, how many years price lock will

-you offer the State as part of your

-response?
-Also, as part of your response, how

-many additional years are you offering to limit

-price increases and by what percent?

-G7 POC Will the State acquire the data at contract

-conclusion?

-G8 POC Will the State's data be used for any other

-purposes other than South Dakota's usage?

-G9 DC Has your company ever filed for Bankruptcy

-under U.S. Code Chapter 11?
-If so, please

-provide dates for each filing and describe the

-outcome.

-G10 DC Has civil legal action ever been filed against

-your company for delivering or failing to correct

-defective software?
+Will you provide customization of the system if G4 POC a.
+Will you provide customization of the system if required by the State of South Dakota?
+FOC b.
+If yes, are there any additional costs for the customization?
+G5 POC Explain the basis on which pricing could change for 03 100 the State based on your licensing model.
+G6 POC Contractually, how many years price lock will you offer the State as part of your response?
+Also, as part of your response, how many additional years are you offering to limit price increases and by what percent?
+G7 POC Will the State acquire the data at contract conclusion?
+G8 POC Will the State's data be used for any other purposes other than South Dakota's usage?
+G9 DC Has your company ever filed for Bankruptcy under U.S. Code Chapter 11?
+If so, please provide dates for each filing and describe the outcome.
+G10 DC Has civil legal action ever been filed against your company for delivering or failing to correct G11 DC defective software?
 Explain.

-G11 DC Please summarize your company's history of

-ownership, acquisitions, and mergers (both

-those performed by your company and those to

-which your company was subjected).

-G12 DC Will you provide on-site support 24x7 to resolve

-security incidents?
-If not, what are your

-responsibilities in a security incident?

-G13 DEV What training programs, if any, are available or

-provided through the supplier for the software?

-Do you offer certification programs for software

-integrators?
-Do you offer training materials,

-books, computer-based training, online

-educational forums, or sponsor conferences

-related to the software?

-G14 DC Are help desk or support center personnel

-TEL internal company resources or are these

-services outsourced to third parties?
-Where

-are these resources located?

-G15 DC Are any of the services you plan to use located

-offshore (examples include data hosting, data

-processing, help desk, and transcription

-L services)?

-,

-G16 DC Is the controlling share (51%+) of your company owned by one or more non-U.S. entities?
+GII DC Please summarize your company's history of ownership, acquisitions, and mergers (both those performed by your company and those to which your company was subjected).
+G12 DC Will you provide on-site support 24x7 to resolve security incidents?
+If not, what are your responsibilities in a security incident?
+G13 DEV What training programs, if any, are available or provided through the supplier for the software?
+Do you offer certification programs for software integrators?
+Do you offer training materials, books, computer-based training, online educational forums, or sponsor conferences related to the software?
+G14 DC Are help desk or support center personnel internal TEL company resources or are these services outsourced to third parties?
+Where are these G15 DC resources located?
+912 DC Are any of the services you plan to use located offshore (examples include data hosting, data processing, help desk, and transcription services)?
+G16 DC Is the controlling share (51%+) of your company 310 owned by one or more non-U.S. entities?
 G17 DC What are your customer confidentiality policies?
-How are they enforced?
-G18 DC POC x Will this application now or possibly in the future share PHI with other entities on other networks, be sold to another party or be accessed by anyone outside the US?
+J-, How are they enforced?
+G18 DC Will this application now or possibly in the future POC share PHI with other entities on other networks, be

+Х sold to another party or be accessed by anyone outside the US?
 G19 DC If the product is hosted at the State, will there be a request to include an application to monitor license compliance?
-G20 DC POC Is telephone assistance available for both installation and use?
+G20 DC Is telephone assistance available for both POC installation and use?
 If yes, are there any additional charges?
-G21 DC TEL What do you see as the most important security threats your industry faces?
+G21 DC What do you see as the most important security TEL threats your industry faces?